agentlang-ai/agentlang-docs/docs/installation.md

 You can use the previous HTTP POST request to make sure the application is working fine.

-With Fractl setup and working properly, you can now explore it further by proceeding to the [Quick start](quick-start) guide.
+With Fractl setup and working properly, you can now explore the language further by proceeding to the [Quick start](quick-start) guide.